JamallM1/reading-notes/README.md

 # Reading-notes
-**Jamall Malik**
+**Jamall Malik Gainesville, FL EST**
-- Hometown: North Augusta, SC
+- United States Air Force, Health Admin
-- Hobbies: Traveling, Watching Greys Anatomy, and Learning
+- IOS 12.2.1
-- Goals: To recieve an six-figure offer as an Software Developer
+- I'm excited about becoming a Software Developer

 # Growth Mindset #
 **I believe that growth mindset is having a posotive outlook on the process or journey you're going through**